FAQ – Applicant Information and Procedure

 Our recruitment process also includes an online background check.
 We provide further information regarding this process to successful candidates during the recruitment process.
 We must complete these checks before you begin working.

-Can I decline a job you offered?
+Can I decline the job you offered?

 What is the procedure for getting a work visa once I have accepted a job offer?